BinaryResearch/CS419-project/README.md

  3) Creating a protected file system with granular per-user permissions/access control
  4) Adversarial machine learning - creating a platform for attack and defense

+Since knowledge and experience with fuzzing is of great utility and practical value, and AFL is well understood, the fuzzing project was chosen.

 # AFL

 Project Description (taken from professor's slides):